Fort Alden |

 (1777 - 1783), Currytown

 A fortified settlers' house 11 miles southeast of Fort Plain.
-It withstood a British attack in 1781.
+It was one of the few houses in town that withstood a British attack in July 1781, as Lewis was a known Tory.

-A Mohawk Indian palisaded village, also known as Caughnawagoe.
-Destroyed by the French in 1693.

 A Mohawk Indian palisaded village, also known as Can-a-gor-ha.
+Located at the mouth of Briggs Run.
 Burned by the French in 1693.

+A Mohawk Indian palisaded village, also known as Caughnawagoe (or Ka-han-i-aga).
+Destroyed by the French in 1693.

 Fort Caughnawaga